Accessibility information and features for this site

 Pages have been built to comply with a standard of WCAG 2.0 ‘AA’ guidelines.

 Text size can be increased or decreased in your browser.
-General guidelines are shown below, or the BBC has a useful set of instructions and video guides.
+General guidelines are shown below, or the Web Accessibility Initiative has a useful set of instructions.

 Microsoft Internet Explorer